 Incidentally, it was the architect Noldi Schreck, who also worked on Beverly Hills, who fended off notions of skyscraper residences in favour of low-rise, white Andalucian style buildings making the development enduringly pleasant and avoiding a disastrous mistake.

-  Strung between two golden sand beaches, tranquil outside of summer and buzzing during it, the harbour and village-style pedestrian streets behind it continue to attract royalty and celebrities.
+Strung between two golden sand beaches, tranquil outside of summer and buzzing during it, the harbour and village-style pedestrian streets behind Puerto Banus continue to attract royalty and celebrities.
 The young, chic crowd arrive eager to pop champagne corks while chillaxing at one of the fashionable and accordingly pricey beach clubs, among them Ocean Club and Buddha Beach.
-Banus’s beaches offer differing vibes with more peace to be found on the west side and lively fun on the east.
-If you shun Beach clubs there are Spanish chiringuito beach bars serving tasty Spanish food.
+Puerto Banus’s beaches offer differing vibes with more peace to be found on the west side and lively fun on the east.
+If you shun beach clubs there are Spanish chiringuito beach bars serving tasty Spanish food.

 Restaurants range from traditional to contemporary with a range of cuisines that include family favourites in places such as Hard Rock Café, Dalli’s Pasta Factory and Pizzeria Picasso, and progress through to gourmet dining in restaurants that include Villa Tiberio, El Gran Gatsby and Los Bandidos.
 Be prepared to pay a premium to enjoy ‘front row’ drinking establishments.

 If a Louis Vuitton price tag is beyond reach the large El Corte Inglés department store, a few streets back, has a wide and exciting range of fashion labels and in the Marina Banus shopping centre opposite you’ll find among other High St names that of Zara, and even a ‘healthy eating’ basement café that is part of the Terra Sana chain.